 I’ve even asked the waiter to place a table there for me but for some reason he refused.
 Maybe because the owner arrived soon playing a song on a balalaika while dancing kazachok..Mmm, not really, the owner was Spanish and had founded the restaurant as a sort of Valentine’s day present for his first wife.
 (I dare you to rival that!)

 The Love Story

 She was Russian, he not.
 And their love story went just fine until one day when the guy started to fool around by.. practically abusing the concept of selfie before this was even invented.

 The walls of Balalaika are entirely covered in pictures of the owner taken with all the guests in the history of hospitality and humanity.
 I guess this must have been a turning point in the Spanish-Russian marriage.
 It must be challenging to have your husband watch you all the time from the walls like a Big Brother.

 The Food Story

-We ate a rabbit.
+I ate a rabbit.
 My guess is this was a direct descendant of Bugs Bunny.
-A pretty solid fellow to deal with: we had to keep cutting and chopping like crazy to get the meat off the bones.
+A pretty solid fellow to deal with: I had to keep cutting and chopping like crazy to get the meat off the bones.